SaebAmini/saebamini.github.io/_posts/2019-12-08-code-reviews-an-accurate-window-into-a-teams-health.md

 However, this post isn't about those more commonly known benefits; it's about how code reviews are one of the best places to observe and gauge a team's health.
 I recently thought about this as I was reading the excellent book called ["The Five Dysfunctions of a Team"](https://en.wikipedia.org/wiki/The_Five_Dysfunctions_of_a_Team), recommended to me by my dear colleague [Mehdi Khalili](https://www.mehdi-khalili.com/).

 In the book, Patrick Lencioni talks about the following five core team dysfunctions which build on top of each other.
-I'll go through them and note how they can be observed in PRs and code reviews.
+I'll go through them and note how they can be observed in PRs and code reviews<!--more-->.

 ![The Five Dysfunctions of a Team](/images/posts/code-reviews/dysfunctions-pyramid.png)